 Level 4 Engineering Manufacturing Technician Apprenticeship

-The broad purpose of an Engineering Manufacturing Technician is to provide specialist technical support for engineers, so that organisations can develop, produce or test new/existing products, processes, or procedures to meet a customer specification in terms of quality, cost and delivery, as efficiently and effectively as possible.
+The broad purpose of the occupation is to provide specialist technical support for engineers, so that organisations can develop, produce or test new/existing products, processes, or procedures to meet a customer specification in terms of quality, cost and delivery, as efficiently and effectively as possible.
 Engineering Manufacturing Technicians gather information and data from a range of sources and analyse the information/data.
 They will make decisions, solve problems and produce and/or update technical documentation, reports or specifications covering areas such as quality, reliability, production schedules/targets, costing or other technical documentation that informs others, either internally or externally what needs to be done such as how a product must be designed, manufactured, tested, modified, maintained, stored, transported, commissioned or decommissioned.

 What will I study?

 - Engineering Science

 - Managing a Professional Project

 - Mechanical Principles